> Version: 2026.1.104 | Last Updated: 2026-03-12

 Create the first administrator account.

 Choose the LLM that powers your chat experience.
+This is the fast model — used for simple queries like lookups and detail views.

 | Provider | API Key Required | Recommended Model | Notes |